 Does spermicide protect against STIs?

-No. It is much better to use condoms for STI and HIV protection.
+No. Spermicide alone is not effective in preventing sexually transmitted infections.
+You need to use condoms for STI and HIV protection.

-The effectiveness of the spermicides usually lasts only for about an hour, so you will need to insert more if you are having sexual intercourse for more than an hour.
+The effectiveness of the spermicide usually lasts about an hour, so you will need to insert more spermicide if you are having sexual intercourse for more than an hour.
 Each time you have sexual intercourse, you should insert more spermicide into your vagina.

 What about douching after intercourse?

-Douching is not recommended after intercourse.
+Douching is not recommended after intercourse or any other time.
 There are no benefits and it is not safe because it can cause an increased risk in pelvic inflammatory disease, bacterial vaginosis (an infection of the vagina), and ectopic pregnancy (implantation of the fertilized egg outside of the uterus).
 Your body makes everything it needs to keep it clean.
-All you should be using to clean the outside of your vagina is water and soap.
+All you should use to clean the outside of your vagina is water and mild soap.
 However, if you decide to douche in spite of this warning, you should wait at least 6 hours after intercourse so that the spermicide does not get washed away.